PG&E’s “New Normal”

 During the devastation, PG&E rates have been escalating nearly 10 times faster than rates nationally and are soon expected to exceed 3 times the national average.
 Customers are repeatedly being asked to pay more for PG&E’s continued missteps and failures to properly maintain their system over the years.
 During this same period, shareholders were paid tens of billions of dollar in profits and dividends that should have been, at least in part, spent properly maintaining their system and ensuring customer safety.
 Now PG&E is pushing hard to raise rates even higher to offset the damage they have caused.

-PG&E is currently seeking a retroactive 20% -plus rate increase.
-They recently filed for another 40% -plus rate increase starting in 2023.
+PG&E recently filed for another 40% -plus rate increase starting in 2023.
 And, just days after allegedly igniting the Dixie Fire, PG&E announced plans to underground 10,000 miles of transmission lines.
 According, to the California Public Utilities Commission (CPUC) that effort could easily cost ratepayers $30 billion or more, and will likely generate billions of dollars in additional profits for shareholders.

 Customers should not be on the hook to pay for PG&E’s repeated mistakes.
 These massive rate increases are not sustainable and are harming businesses and residential customers alike.
 Electricity rates are highly regressive and higher costs exacerbate poverty, harming those who can least afford it.
-Rising electricity rates also harm farmers who are already struggling to cope with ongoing drought conditions and businesses seeking to recover from COVID impacts.
+Rising electricity rates also harm farmers and food producers who are already struggling to cope with ongoing drought conditions.
 Rapidly rising rates will also make the state’s transition to clean transportation far more expensive and difficult.